-Corey: He said, "Okay, Sierra owns the entire adventure game market," which it did at the time, "but there's this other roleplaying game market and we don't own that yet, and we'd like to."
+Corey Cole: He said, "OK, Sierra owns the entire adventure game market," which it did at the time, "but there's this other roleplaying game market and we don't own that yet, and we'd like to."
 So he was trying to make the same amount of splash with roleplaying games that they had with adventure games.

 I've read somewhere that your experience with Dungeons & Dragons, the tabletop roleplaying game, helped you land the job at Sierra.
 Is that true?

-C: We had a friend who we knew through science fiction conventions, and she was a contractor for Sierra.
-She did all the animation for Kings Quest 4, and she was in our meetings with Ken (Williams) and he had said, "We want to find a top-level, prize-winning, tournament level dungeon master to write these games for us."
+Corey: We had a friend who we knew through science fiction conventions, and she was a contractor for Sierra.
+She did all the animation for Kings Quest 4, and she was in our meetings with Ken [Williams] and he had said, "We want to find a top-level, prize-winning, tournament-level dungeon master to write these games for us."
 Which was a completely ridiculous phrase to say.
 But she'd played in D&D games with us, and we'd had another roleplaying game system we'd invented, that was skill-based, rather than the level-based advancement of D&D. And that got us as far as the phone call.

 The thrust of this article is how the slowed-down pace of the game, the way it asked players to really take their time, was a huge influence on me.
 I'd never come across a game that wasn't forcing you through from one platform to the next.
 Can you tell me about that process?